 Description of Services and Programs

-- This program is primarily geared toward those that are elderly and/or disable homeowners on a fixed income and they are asked to participate in the “Greater Blessing” program, which encourages tithing to the organization to assist with the cost of rehabilitation to provide for future recipients needs.
+- This program is primarily geared toward those that are elderly and/or disable homeowners on a below the poverty level income and upon selection, they are required to participate in the “Greater Blessing” program, which encourages volunteering on their home and tithing to the organization to assist with the cost of rehabilitation to provide for future recipients needs.